-Do you want to have a role in conserving our natural environment?
-If so, the Ganaraska Region Conservation Authority (GRCA) has numerous ways in which you can help.
+You have an important role in conserving our natural environment; and the Ganaraska Region Conservation Authority (GRCA) is here to help.
 The Clean Water-Healthy Land Stewardship Program offers many projects, programs and services that are tailored to homeowners, rural property owners, farmers, students and teachers, businesses and service clubs.
 Anyone, young or old, can do their part to conserve and enhance our local watersheds.

 Do you want to do something on your property to conserve, restore or enhance the watershed and environment?
 Do you need technical assistance or financial resources to complete the project?
 If so, consider the Clean Water-Healthy Land Financial Assistance Program.
 GRCA staff can offer environmental technical assistance, tools and information to any resident, business, school or service club within its jurisdiction.
 Sometimes a helping hand is all that is needed to implement an environmental project.
 Contact the GRCA Stewardship Technician to learn more.

-Financial assistance is also available to those who reside, own property or operate within the Municipality of Clarington (within the GRCA), the Municipality of Port Hope, the Township of Hamilton, and the Town of Cobourg.
-For more information on financial assistance, view our factsheet.
+Financial assistance is available to those who reside, own property or operate within the Municipality of Clarington (within the GRCA), the Municipality of Port Hope, the Township of Hamilton, and the Town of Cobourg.
+For more information on financial assistance, view our fact sheet.
 Contact the GRCA Stewardship Technician to apply for funding.

-If you are looking for additional funding opportunities, other local or provincial wide funding opportunities may apply to your project idea.
-In addition, many funding programs can be combined to give you even more access to funding.
+If you are looking for additional funding opportunities, provincial-wide funding opportunities may apply to your project idea.
+In addition, many funding programs can be combined to give you even more cost savings.
 Some of these programs include:

 - Species at Risk Financial Incentive Program